GiuliaLanari/GiuliaLanari/README.md

 ###

-<p align="left">I think, I'm a sunny person and I  like to learn new things.
+<p align="left" align="center">I think, I'm a sunny person and I  like to learn new things.
 I am attending a training course, my dream is to work as a Front-end and be able to give life to the ideas of customers/ companies!!</p>

 ###